kugurerdem/rugu.dev/content/english/blog/understanding-go-gc/index.md

 For this, in the following sections, I will examine the Go Garbage Collector in more detail.
 I will examine its trigger policy, how it frees or rearranges memory, and the side effects of these actions.
 I will also talk about what we can do to help the GC, so that our applications suffer less from latency caused by poorly managed memory.

-# Triggering The GC
+# The Pacing Problem

-Deciding when to trigger garbage collection is just as important as how you do Garbage Collection itself.
-This is because running the GC too often or too rarely can both cause serious problems:

-**If the GC doesn't run often enough**, memory usage grows too quickly.
-When it finally runs, it has to clean a much larger area, which takes more CPU time than if collections had been more frequent.

-**If the GC runs too often**, it wastes precious CPU cycles by checking for garbage before enough has accumulated.
-This means extra work with little benefit.

-It's a bit like cleaning your house: **If you never clean and let garbage pile up, you waste space and also make the next cleaning much harder.
-If you keep checking a clean room again and again, you're just wasting time.**
+Now, even if we had a procedure for cleaning up garbages, unless we trigger it, we are basically are no better of.
+So, any garbage collector, in a way, requires a mechanism for determining when to trigger the collection process.

-Honestly, if I were to implement a pacer for the first time, the first idea that would come to my mind would be to simply trigger the GC periodically at a fixed interval.
+Honestly, if I were to implement such a trigger mechanism for the first time, the first idea that would come to my mind would be to simply trigger the GC periodically at a fixed interval.
 But, even a little bit of thought shows the problems here.
 A fixed interval does not care whether the program is allocating a lot or very little.
 What about something like triggering the GC after allocating memory a determined number of times?
 Likewise, this approach would also be likely to fail.
 Because it simply ignores the fact that allocations can have very different sizes and lifetimes.

+So, **whatever mechanism we come up with, it better should adapt to the program’s behavior.** It needs to monitor how fast memory is being allocated and how quickly old objects become unreachable, then decide when to run the collector accordingly.

+> [!TIP] The Pacing Problem
+> Running the GC too often or too rarely can both cause serious problems:
+>
+> **If the GC doesn't run often enough**, memory usage grows too quickly.
+When it finally runs, it has to clean a much larger area, which takes more CPU time than if collections had been more frequent.
+>
+> **If the GC runs too often**, it wastes precious CPU cycles by checking for garbage before enough has accumulated.
+This means extra work with little benefit.
+>

+It's a bit like cleaning your house: **If you never clean and let garbage pile up, you waste space and also make the next cleaning much harder.
+If you keep checking a clean room again and again, you're just wasting time.**

 Fortunately, Go takes a smarter approach by using a special mechanism to decide when to trigger garbage collection.
 This mechanism is called the pacer.

+# The GC Pacer

-> [!NOTE]
+> [!NOTE] Go's GC Pacer Source Code
 > Those who are curious about how the pacer works in more detail, can read the [runtime/mgcpacer](https://go.dev/src/runtime/mgcpacer.go).
 It is not that hard to follow and only about 1500 lines of code, comments included.

-# The GC Pacer

 The main idea behind Go's pacer is to keep garbage collection proportional to the rate of memory allocation.
 Basically, after each collection, the GC measures the size of the live heap (the memory still in use after collection) and some additional parameters to compute the next target.